LogoClive's UndergrounD Line Guides

 Features

-The original line was mostly double track, though Shoreditch station and the last section into each of New Cross (1) and New Cross Gate stations were single track.
-The extensions, including the route into New Cross Gate, will be double track on their own alignment, though the sections from Dalston Junction to Highbury & Islington and from New Cross Gate to West Croydon mostly use two of the tracks of a four-track line.
 The line is in tunnel from just north of Surrey Quays to Whitechapel, though some stations are in open cuttings.
-North of Whitechapel it rises on to viaduct for the section to Dalston Junction; the rest of the route is mostly at surface level.
+North of Whitechapel it rises on to viaduct for the section to Dalston Junction; this viaduct used to carry four tracks.
+The rest of the route is mostly at surface level.
 The Shoreditch branch was also in cutting and the National Rail lines into Liverpool Street still run past the end of Shoreditch station, though there has not been any connection since the late 1960s.
+From about 1928 all trains terminating at Shoreditch used the northbound platform, and after the link to the main line was severed the track was removed from the southbound platform.

 The line was initially electrified on the standard LU system, which it retained until closing in 2007, while the extended route (and the existing lines it connects to) is electrified throughout on the NR third-rail system.
-Some reports of the 1998 reopening state that the electrical systems can be operated in "third rail" or "fourth rail" mode but other sources disagree.
+Some reports of the 1998 reopening stated that the electrical systems could be operated in "third rail" or "fourth rail" mode, but other sources disagree.

 Although Shadwell (1) on this line and Shadwell (2) on the Docklands Light Railway are completely separate stations, interchange between the two on a single ticket is permitted.